-“Lassie I’ve know you from the first day you opened your beautiful eyes.
+“Lassie I’ve known you from the first day you opened your beautiful eyes.
 You are not being foolish,” Cathleen took her hand and closed her eyes, “Mmm, your heart has pure love for him.”

-“There you are, Mrs. O’Malley, cleared until the next snow fall,” Brad said handing her the shovel.
+“There you are, Mrs. O’Malley, cleared until the next snowfall,” Brad said handing her the shovel.
 She caught him off guard taking his left hand, “Ahh, calluses on your fingers, you must play a stringed instrument.”

-“Yes I do a guitar.”
+“Yes, I do a guitar.”